Research

 Survivin

 Due to its dual role as an apoptosis inhibitor and mitotic regulator, Survivin is accepted as a nodal protein hub, with high relevance in basic cell and translational cancer biology.
 Particularly, our work on the impact of Survivin's nuclear export signal not only resulted in several publications but also provided the basis for innovative chemico-genetic translational interference strategies.
-Successfully embedded in collaborative DFG research projects, such as the RTG/GRK1739 Radiation Biology and the CRC/SFB1093 Supramolecular Chemistry on Proteins, we are currently pursuing the concept of supramolecular inhibition and innovative nanocarrier based delivery tools.
-In addition, recent publications revealed a so far unknown role in the DNA damage response and as such now set the stage for in-depth investigations of Survivin's role in cancer biology and therapy response.
-Here, we will additionally focus on Survivin’s apoptotic/mitotic switch, whether it really exists as proposed and how it can be induced.
-This has so far eluded experimental investigation, although it would be of utmost importance to finally understand how Survivin decides between its two (or more) biological roles.
+Currently, we are pursuing the concept of supramolecular inhibition by rational chemical design and specific nanobodies combined with innovative nanocarrier based delivery tools.
+In addition, we recently revealed a so far unknown role in the DNA damage response and as such now set the stage for in-depth investigations of Survivin's role in cancer biology and therapy response.
+We additionally focus on Survivin’s apoptotic/mitotic switch, whether it really exists as proposed and how it can be induced.
+This has so far eluded experimental investigation, although it would be of utmost importance to finally understand how Survivin decides between its different biological roles.

 Taspase1